 About the workshop

-- To explore processes for detecting unethical behaviour and corrupt acts including audit, risk management and oversight arrangements.
+• To explore options for detecting unethical behaviour and corrupt acts.

 The workshop will enable you to:

-- Consider how to create the environment within which transparency and accountability can more readily be improved
+• Consider how to create an environment within which transparency and accountability can more readily be improved